rogerdahl/analyze_mjpeg/README.md

 FilterAverage: Displays the average of each pixel.

 FilterNightVision: Calculates the inter-frame and intra-frame average of each pixel.
-Uses the intra-frame average to determine a "black level" for each frame.
+Uses the intra-frame average to determine the black level for each frame.
-The black level is then used as a basis for amplifying each color chanel to cover the entire color range.
+The black level is then used as a basis for amplifying each color channel to cover the entire color range.
 The inter-frame average is then updated and displayed.